-The contribution requirement for active employees is governed by §51.1-145 of the Code of Virginia, as amended, but may be impacted because of funding options provided to political subdivisions by the Virginia General Assembly.
-Employees are required to contribute 5.00% of their compensation toward their retirement.
+The contribution requirement for active employees is governed by §51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
+Employees are required to contribute 5.00% of their compensation toward their retirement

-The School Board's contractually required employer contribution rate for nonprofessional employees for the year ended June 30, 2020 was 5.51% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2017.
+The School Board's contractually required employer contribution rate for nonprofessional employees for the year ended June 30, 2021 was 7.17% of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.

 This rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the School Board's nonprofessional employees were \$51,672 and \$48,104 for the years ended June 30, 2020 and June 30, 2019, respectively.
+Contributions to the pension plan from the School Board's nonprofessional employees were \$63,932 and \$51,672 for the years ended June 30, 2021 and June 30, 2020, respectively.